numpy/numpy/doc/source/reference/c-api.array.rst

 .. cfunction:: NPY_SCALARKIND PyArray_ScalarKind(int typenum, PyArrayObject** arr)

+    See the function :cfunc:`PyArray_MinScalarType` for an alternative mechanism introduced in NumPy 1.6.0.

     Return the kind of scalar represented by *typenum* and the array in *\*arr* (if *arr* is not ``NULL`` ).
 The array is assumed to be rank-0 and only used if *typenum* represents a signed integer.
 If